Research

 Current Research

-Keith’s research and writing focus on racial capitalism, environmental and climate justice, environmental law and policy, carceral and abolition geographies, and the state.
+Keith’s research and writing focus on racial capitalism, environmental and climate justice, environmental law and policy, carceral and abolition geographies, multispecies justice, and the state.

-Keith’s book manuscript, The Difference Environment Makes: Race and Environmental Impact Assessment, examines the role of environmental policy in shaping the mutually constituting relationships between race and environment.
-The manuscript builds a case for a theory of the racial environmental state.
-This is a framework for examining the fundamental ways in which race and environment shape the operations of the state.
+Keith’s book manuscript, The Racial Environmental State: Contested Spaces of Resistance, examines the role of environmental policy in shaping the co-constituting relationships between race and environment.
+The manuscript employs a research methodology centered around the racial environmental state, which allows for an examination of the fundamental ways in which race and environment shape the operations of the state.
 It in turn points to the terrains of struggle and social change organized through logics of racial capitalist, colonial, and imperial domination through the making and governance of the environment.
 That is, the racial environmental state poses contradictory sites of foreclosure and possibility for organizing and building within, against, and beyond the state.

-Within the manuscript, this framework enables an examination of the ways that the Environmental Impact Assessment (EIA) process has transformed the logics and governance of, and community organizing around race and environment within the US since passage of the US National Environmental Policy Act of 1970.
-This research builds on Keith’s doctoral dissertation, titled “Institutionalizing Environmental Justice: Race, Place, and the National Environmental Policy Act.”
+In particular, the book focuses on the ways that the Environmental Impact Assessment (EIA) process has transformed the logics and governance of, and community organizing around race and environment within the US since passage of the US National Environmental Policy Act of 1970.

-In addition to this book manuscript, Keith’s current research examines multibeing/multispecies justice through the entwined fates of forests, soils, Indigenous communities, and incarcerated firefighters by thinking through the “pyrosocial” forces of wildfire.
+Keith’s most recent work examines abolitionist multispecies justice through the entwined fates of forests, soils, Indigenous communities, and incarcerated firefighters by thinking through the “pyrosocial” forces of fire.

 Publications